-However, the drug maker still faces more than 5,000 additional claims involving a venous or arterial thromboembolism injury.
-Bayer is continuing negotiating on a case-by-case basis, after complete documentation and presentation of the claim by an attorney.
+However, the drug maker still faces more than 4,600 additional claims involving a venous or arterial thromboembolism injury.
+Bayer is continuing to negotiate venous clot injuries on a case-by-case basis, after complete documentation and presentation of the claim by an attorney.

 The process of settling Yaz and Yasmin lawsuits is far from over, and our lawyers are continuing to review and evaluate potential claims for women who suffered a pulmonary embolism, deep vein thrombosis, heart attack, stroke or other blood clot injury while using the popular birth control pills.